It's all about the feeling

 Shape of Emotion is a four-step process that is used both to down-regulate a negative difficult emotion and / or to up-regulate a positive supportive emotion that one wants more of.

-The Shape of Emotion steps:
+In brief, the Shape of Emotion process follows these four steps:

 Feel the emotion you wish to release and let go of (down-regulate) or feel the emotion that you wish to open and embrace (up-regulate).